-The government’s ambition is to deliver nationwide gigabit-capable broadband as soon as possible.
+The previous government’s ambition was to deliver nationwide gigabit-capable broadband as soon as possible.
 Over 70% of premises can now access the fastest broadband speeds available, and the UK is on track for 85% gigabit coverage by 2025, with the aim being 100% coverage by 2030.
+The current government is carrying on this good work.

 Commercial broadband providers (Virgin, BT Openreach, Gigaclear, Trooli, Swish, etc) are in the process of rolling out gigabit-capable broadband (also known as Fibre to the Premises (FTTP) or ultrafast broadband) across East Hampshire.
 The market continues to make good progress but public funding is required to support the rollout to parts of the country that are not commercially viable.
 These tend to be in the more rural parts of the country where housing density is low.
 This is why the Budget in 2020 committed £5bn, ensuring that all areas of the UK can benefit equally.
 The £5bn will be spent through a package of co-ordinated and mutually supportive interventions, collectively known as Project Gigabit.

 An Open Market Review was conducted by Building Digital UK to determine which premises in Hampshire are likely to be reached by the market.
 After a competitive tender, it was announced that CityFibre has been awarded the contract to supply 75,000 hard to reach homes across Hampshire with ultra fast broadband.
 The first live connections are expected in July 2024.
-BDUK will confirm the list of postcodes that fall within this contract shortly.
+BDUK will confirm the list of postcodes that fall within this contract shortly (we expect by the end of 2024).

 To check which broadband providers currently serve your premises, and the speeds on offer, please use Ofcom’s broadband checker.